-- Individuals currently in undergraduate education (including those participating in foundation courses) - Individuals seeking support towards fees for postgraduate (including unaccredited)/higher education or study - Individuals seeking support towards work undertaken as part of a formal course of study - Individuals seeking support towards the costs of undertaking an internship - If you are in full-time employment, you must be seeking time away from employment to work on your practice, and how you plan to approach this should be outlined in your application - Aosdána members in receipt of a Cnuas.
+- Individuals currently in undergraduate education (including those undertaking foundation courses) - Individuals seeking support towards fees for postgraduate (including unaccredited)/higher education or study - Individuals seeking support towards work undertaken as part of a formal course of study - Individuals seeking support towards the costs of undertaking an internship - If you are in full-time employment, you must be seeking time away from employment to work on your practice, and how you plan to approach this should be outlined in your application - Aosdána members in receipt of a Cnuas.

 You may only apply for one round of the Bursary Award in 2025.
-Note: The Film Bursary Award is offered for round 1 only.
+Two rounds will be offered in 2025.
+Round 2 of the Bursary Award will open in late May 2025.